UI-Research/python-at-urban/site/content/installation.md

 ---
 **NOTE**

-We now recommend against using Anaconda due to recent changes in the terms of service.
+We now recommend **against** using Anaconda due to its terms of service.
 ---